alphagov/government-service-design-manual/service-manual/the-team/web-operations.md

 Web operations engineers will have specific skills, such as:

-* a deep understanding of the target operating system; Windows, Linux, Unix etc.
+* a deep understanding of the target operating system; Windows, Linux, Unix etc
 * experience of multiple programming languages
 * common deployment patterns
 * continuous integration